xcore/sw_basic_motor_examples/doc/overview.rst

         + uses a PI controller to adjust current

 * DC Motor
-    - Control of 2 DC motors
+    - Support for multiple motors
+    - Basic speed control using PWM library
-    - PI loop for speed control
+    - PID control using quadrature encoder for constant speed

 Thread diagrams for both applications are shown below: